AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Palette

 Palette is a color scheme which is being used to set the colors to the series of a chart.
-Using the {api:anychart.charts.Map#palette}palette(){api} method, we can change the default palette and define custom colors.
-Note that this method is effective when your SVG image contains several series.
+Using the {api:anychart.charts.Map#palette}palette(){api} method, it's possible to set the default palette or to define custom colors.
+Note that this method is effective when the SVG image contains several series.

-The following sample has no grouping, but we have formed several series out of seats, where each seat has its own ID.
+The following sample has no grouping, but it's reasonable to form several series out of seats due to their costs.
+Each seat has its own ID.

 ```
 // setting custom colors to the chart palette